scmacdon/AWSTracker/BlogApp/Readme.md

 #### Topics

 + Prerequisites
++ Understand the workflow
++ Create an IAM role that is used to execute Lambda functions
++ Create a workflow by using AWS Step functions
-+ Create an IntelliJ project
++ Create an IntelliJ project named LambdaFunctions
 + Add the POM dependencies to your project
-+ Set up the Java packages in your project
-+ Create the Java classes
++ Create Lambda functions by using the Lambda API in the AWS SDK for Java
-+ Create the HTML files
-+ Package the application into a JAR file
++ Package the project that contains Lambda functions
++ Deploy Lambda functions
-+ Deploy the application to Elastic Beanstalk
++ Add Lambda functions to workflows
++ Invoke the workflow from the AWS Console

 ## Prerequisites